raindrum/gnome-citeurl-search-provider/README.md

 This extension is written in JavaScript so that it can be installed easily from [extensions.gnome.org](https://extensions.gnome.org/).
 That said, it was originally made in Python so as to be more compatible with the underlying [CiteURL](https://github.com/raindrum/citeurl/) library, and so that the citation templates could be loaded directly in YAML format without conversion to JavaScript.

-If you want to install the original Python-based version, you can find it [here](https://github.com/raindrum/gnome-citeurl-search-provider/tree/main/python-implementation).
+If you want to install the original Python-based version of the search provider, you can find it [here](https://github.com/raindrum/gnome-citeurl-search-provider/tree/main/python-implementation).